 - Mesg: This command lets you take the control that whether the people can make use of the “write” by providing an option of y|n.

 - w: This command is though just a one-letter command can make wonders possible as it is a combination of who and uptime commands which are given in a sequence immediately after the other.

 - top: It is used to display all the processes of a CPU.
 This command is best known as it refreshes itself and continuously displays all the CPU processes which are up and running at one point of time until and unless an interrupt command is given.

 - Rename: As the name suggests, this command is used to rename a file name.

-This was a guide for shell scripting commands.
-We discussed basic and advanced shell scripting commands and some immediate shell scripting commands here.
+This was a guide to shell scripting commands.
+Here we have discussed basic and advanced commands and some immediate shell scripting commands in detail.
 You can also look at the following article to learn more –